TomKellyGenetics/graphsim/cran-comments.md

 ## Release

-This package has also been submitted to the Journal of Open-Source Software for peer-review.
-This release accompanies a revised version of the manuscript (currently under review).
-This manuscript has also been subitted to the biorxiv preprint server.
+This package has also been accepted at the Journal of Open-Source Software for peer-review.
+This release updates citation information to the publication.

-A minor release will be needed in the future to address reviewer comments and update citation information to the publication should it be accepted.

 ## Vignettes

 Vignettes are pregenerated to preserve headers, table of contents, and HTML style.

+Vignettes in Rmarkdown have been marked as eval=FALSE in some cases (to avoid checks timing out on CRAN).

-## Major Release
+## Minor Release

 I will maintain this package at my current address <tom.kelly[at]riken.jp>